skylar0001-beep/valentine-website-2025/README.md

         text: "Do you like me?",                   // First question
         yesBtn: "Yes",                             // Yes button text
         noBtn: "No",                               // No button text
-        secretAnswer: "I don't like you, I love you! ❤️"  // Hidden message },
+        secretAnswer: "I don't like you at all"  // Hidden message },
     second: {
         text: "How much do you love me?",          // Second question